The 7 Financial Ratios That Quietly Decide Whether You’ll Feel Calm About Money — or Constantly Stressed

 True wealth shows up when things go wrong — not when things go right.

-Final Thought: Ratios Don’t Judge — They Reveal
+Final Thought: Ratios Don’t Judge....
+They Reveal!

 These ratios don’t tell you whether you’re “good” or “bad” with money.
+They tell you:

 Where you’re exposed